 - 1. Project Sponsor Name - 2.
 Name of Park/Property - 3.
 Project Title - 4.
 Name of Property Title Holder - 5.
 Project Property Address/Location - 6.
-2010 Project Property Census Jurisdiction Population - 7.
-Name of applicable Census delineated Urban Area - 8.
-State of Project Type: Acquisition, New Development, Renovation, Combination - 9.
+2020 Census City Population (must be over 30,000) - Poverty rate of target community(ies) listed by Census Tract Numbers.
+Information can be found at https://censusreporter.org/locate by typing in the address and selecting the "Census Tract" option. - 8.
+Statement of Project Type: Acquisition, New Development, Renovation, or Combination - 9.
 Statement that project Creates a New Park, Expands an Existing Park, or Neither - 10.
-Statement clarifying if this park/resource previously benefitted from LWCF or UPARR funding and/or if the park/resource was obtained through the Federal Lands to Park Program. - 11.
+Statement clarifying if this park/resource previously benefitted from LWCF or UPARR funding and/or if the park/resource was obtained through the Federal Lands to Park Program.
+If yes, state which program and the date the grant was awarded, or lands were transferred. - 11.
 Brief statement explaining project specific work, and a second statement explaining overall project (if larger than proposed work) (250 word max)

-Project Narrative - Project Overview (2 page limit)
+Project Narrative - Project Overview (2 page limit) All Projects:

-All Projects:

 - Describe and quantify the types of resources and features of or on the property (e.g., 50 acres of forested area, 2,000 feet of waterfront, scenic views, unique or special features, recreation amenities, historic/cultural resources) - Describe the current uses (if any) or disposition of the property to be acquired or developed, if uses will need to be discontinued or the site rehabilitated.
-If there are any existing non-outdoor recreation or other non-public uses that are intended to continue on the property on an interim or permanent basis and/or proposed in the future, these should be explained. - Describe constraints of the property (e.g., existing development; hazardous materials, contamination history; and restrictions such as institutional controls, easements, rights-of-way, reversionary interests, above ground/underground utilities; etc.).
+If there are any existing non-outdoor recreation or other non-public uses that are intended to continue on the property on an interim or permanent basis and/or proposed in the future, these should be explained. - Describe constraints of the property (e.g., existing development; hazardous materials, contamination history; and restrictions such as institutional controls, easements, rights-of-way, reversionary interests, above ground/underground utilities; etc.)